cromigon/ubooquity-docker/README.md

 ```

+## Notes

+Once the container is up:
-Now go into http://{YOUR_IP_ADDRESS}:2502/admin and do your configuration in accordance to the ubooquity documentation.
+- go to http://{YOUR_IP_ADDRESS}:2502/admin and do your configuration accordancing to the [ubooquity documentation](https://vaemendis.github.io/ubooquity-doc/).
-Then, you can access Ubooquity through http://{YOUR_IP_ADDRESS}:2202
+- Then, you can access Ubooquity through http://{YOUR_IP_ADDRESS}:2202

 # License